lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-args.md

 Try out the command with different switches:  `tinker/one`, `tinker/two`, `tinker/three`.
 Observe how the output changes.

-> **Tip:** It's good practice to actually break up different switches into different command handlers living in different files.
+> <i class="fa fa-info-circle"></i> **Tip:** It's good practice to actually break up different switches into different command handlers living in different files.
 Otherwise the `handle` method would get gigantic and overly complicated.
 This is similar to the way that MUSH softcode would use different attributes like &CMD-BBS-READ and &CMD-BBS-POST.
 For our examples here, we'll keep everything together for simplicity.

 ## Adding an Argument